Measuring and Mitigating Gender Bias in Embedding Models

 How do they work?

 To illustrate how they work, let's examine a simplified two-dimensional example.
-In this space, we represent animals using just two meaningful dimensions: their degree of domestication and their position on the feline-canine spectrum.
-Each animal is encoded as a pair of numbers, for example, "House Cat" becomes [0.90, 0.90], indicating both high domestication and strong feline characteristics, while "Wolf" is represented as [0.15, 0.10], reflecting its wild nature and canine traits.
+In this space, we represent animals using just two meaningful dimensions: their degree of domestication and their position on the cat/dog spectrum.
+Each animal is encoded as a pair of numbers, for example, "Pet Cat" becomes [0.90, 0.90], indicating both high domestication and strong feline characteristics, while "Wolf" is represented as [0.15, 0.10],indicating dog characteristics and wild nature.
 Embedding models are the translators that make sure similar concepts are positioned close to each other in the vector space.

 Understanding Word Embeddings: Animal Classification